-- (1) A person (whether or not a party) must not use or disclose any confidential information provided to it in proceedings, except: - (a) in the proceedings itself as permitted under these Rules or - (b) as required by law or the rules of a securities exchange. - (2) Any communications from, and any document provided by, the Panel (or before the Panel is appointed, the President) for comment or which is marked as a draft is confidential information. - (3) A person may disclose confidential information to its Representatives to the extent that the relevant Representative needs that information for the purposes of the proceedings as permitted under these Rules. - (4) A person provided with confidential information in proceedings must ensure that each of its Representatives who receives such information complies with Rule 18(1). - (5) This Rule 18 does not apply to ASIC.
+- (1) A person (whether or not a party) must not use or disclose any confidential information provided to it in proceedings, except: - (a) in the proceedings itself as permitted under these Rules or - (b) as required by law or the rules of a securities exchange. - (2) Any communication from, and any document provided by, the Panel (or before the Panel is appointed, the President) is confidential information (including a communication or document provided for comment or which is marked as a draft) unless or until the Panel publishes such information. - (3) A person may disclose confidential information to its Representatives to the extent that the relevant Representative needs that information for the purposes of the proceedings as permitted under these Rules. - (4) A person provided with confidential information in proceedings must ensure that each of its Representatives who receives such information complies with Rule 18(1). - (5) This Rule 18 does not apply to ASIC.